 LEARN ABOUT FORESTS

 The Learn About Forests™ program is a full-day nature immersion that introduces youth to the beauty and peace of nature.
-It is an intentional experience that brings 12 to 15 youth and young adults between the ages of 8 and 24 to a natural site for hands-on lessons with natural resource professionals, games, team-building, and stewardship.
+It is an intentional experience that brings 12 to 15 youth and young adults between the ages of 8 and 24 to a natural site for hands-on lessons with outdoor professionals, games , team-building, and stewardship.
+Here’s a sample agenda:

 If you would like to coordinate a Learn About Forests program with your school or youth organization, please contact us to learn more!